sonic-net/SONiC/doc/LoM/LocalMitigation.md

 ## CONFIG
 LoM service comes with static config created during build time off of schema.
 The LoM publishes the running config into STATE-DB.
 The CONFIG-DB updates are needed only when tweaks are needed over static config.
 The CLI will be dynamically driven via YANG schema.
 It browses YANG files for modules/objects and within each, it refers schema for configrable attributes, type & defaults.
 In other words add/remove a YANG file add/remove a LoM key.
 Add / remove a configurable attribute will transparently reflect in CLI tabbing.
-In short LoM config comands will be indirectly driven by sceham
+In short LoM config comands will be indirectly driven by schema.

 ### CONFIG-DB:
 - The CLI can be used to add/updarte  any attributes.